aureleoules/bitcandle/README.md

 Chunks of data pushed using the PUSHDATA op code can only fit a maximum of 520 bytes which means the redeem script can only be 520 bytes.
 So we are only able to store 1461 bytes per UTXO.
 For larger files, multiple UTXOs must be created using different redeem scripts.

+### Notes
+Redeem scripts are built deterministically such that for the same file and same public key, the P2SH addresses will remain the same.
+This may help easily retrieving any stuck funds if needed.

 ## Use cases
 This software can be useful to